 Example: Repeated micro traumas(muscle soreness, minor sprain and strains to ligaments) will lead often unnoticed to a gradual loss of range of motion in an affected joint-due to surrounding muscle stiffness-this in turn effecting a loss of proprioception in the joint-which will have an overall impact on co-ordination-potentially eventually resulting in an accident of some kind.

-This is an example of where the relaxed environment of regular massage can help identify and correct imbalances; For an experienced massage therapist all is apparent as we work our way around your body assessing as we go.
+This is an example of where the relaxed environment of regular massage can help you identify and correct imbalances; For an experienced massage therapist all is apparent as we work our way around your body assessing as we go.
 I can feel (often just from a light touch) how responsive your muscles are and also for example determine differences in strength in legs, hip flexors or spinal musculature.
-Then I can feedback this information to you both verbally if you are unable to perceive it yet and bu your own sensory experience and reactions of other muscles during the massage are easier for your mind to become aware of because the relaxed environment of the massage minimises habitual patterns and responses to stimuli and can help to improve your body awareness and coordination and new sensory imput can introduce new options for muscle recruitment.
+Then I can feedback this information to you verbally if you are unable to perceive it yet and bu your own sensory experience and reactions of other muscles during the massage are easier for your mind to become aware of because the relaxed environment of the massage minimises habitual patterns and responses to stimuli and can help to improve your body awareness and coordination and new sensory imput can introduce new options for muscle recruitment.
 This will all help you adjust and moderate your activity to get the results you are hoping for or to maintain and continue to enjoy what you do.

 Proprioception: Close your eye and hold up your middle finger, bend it straighten it, how do you know that you have the correct finger and movement?
 That is an example of proprioception.
 Then imagine if a muscle was ‘tight’ (not responsive and feeling stiff) and it felt like it was straight but in fact it isn't, and how that might subtly affect your co ordination.

 Strength?
 Consider as you do your bicep curls how much more weight you might be able to lift if your triceps were able to release more fully and your biceps were flexible and thus more responsive.
 Opposing muscles have to balance each other otherwise you have no control over your actions.